limbernie/limbernie.github.io/_posts/2019-08-03-fortune-htb-walkthrough.md

 ![b8a3c8b5.png](/assets/images/posts/fortune-htb-walkthrough/b8a3c8b5.png)
 </a>

-Copy-n-paste the key-pair to nfsuser and nfuser.pub respectively and SSH-in to open the gateway.
+Copy-and-paste the key-pair to `nfsuser` and `nfuser.pub` respectively and SSH-in to open the gateway.

 <a class="image-popup">
 ![839a855b.png](/assets/images/posts/fortune-htb-walkthrough/839a855b.png)